Amrtamer711/Multi-GPU-Node-Training/README.md

 Load your dataset and use ```dataset_prep.ipynb``` to prepare the dataset by tokenizing it

 ### 2. Run
-Run the code using ```torchrun -standalone -nproc_per_node=x main.py``` where x is the amount of GPUs you have
+Run the training using ```torchrun -standalone -nproc_per_node=x main.py``` where x is the amount of GPUs you have

 # Future Work

-I am working on improving the efficiency of the model
+Currently working on improving the efficiency of the models by exploring more VRAM efficient techniques.